 A1.
 Yes.
 Since September 2010, with the updated function of WebSAMS, schools are able to import OLE information (in the session of "Other Learning Experiences") kept in other electronic tools into WebSAMS.
 Therefore, for generating SLP reports in WebSAMS, schools can input OLE information (in the form of Excel table), performance / awards gained outside school (in the form of Excel table) and student's "self-accounts" (in the form of text file) into WebSAMS. (to top )

 Q2.
 Could schools implement SLP in whatever school-based formats or tools?

 A2.
-Under the senior secondary curriculum framework, schools
+Under the NSS Curriculum framework, schools could implement

-could implement SLP in any school-based formats or tools in line
+SLP in any school-based formats or tools in line with the broad

-with the broad content framework stated in SSCG Booklet 5B.
-This
+content framework stated in SSCG Booklet 5B.
+This framework

 - academic performance in school (other than results in the